Making friends is a skill children need to learn. Read these books about being a good friend to remind your kids the values of friendship.

 Children’s books about being a good friend

-Bringing this lesson home, I gathered a list of children’s books about being a good friend.
-These books encourage children to treat others kindly and navigate the challenges of childhood friendships.
-To remind my kids the value of being a good friend to others.
+Bringing this valuable lesson home, I gathered a list of picture books about being a good friend.
+These are good books (with fantastic illustrations!) that encourage children to treat others kindly and manage the challenges of childhood friendships.
+To remind kids the value of being a good friend to others.

-I hope you’ll check out these children’s books about being a good friend to talk about the value of friendships.
+I hope you’ll check out these children’s books about being a good friend.
 They can teach kids—and ourselves—how important it is to treat others with kindness and respect.

 Free resource: Want more book ideas?
-Join my newsletter and download my Read Aloud Book List!
+Join my newsletter and grab the Read Aloud Book List!
 You’ll get hundreds of favorite selections to read aloud with your kids.
 Get it below—at no cost to you: